robjschroeder/Shortcuts/README.md

 # Shortcuts
-Shortcuts mainly used on iOS
+Shortcuts that I use, free to you!